UK driving test categories

 About these categories

 The Car (Category B) test is by far the largest, with most UK centres offering it.
-The motorcycle test is split into two parts: Module 1 is an off-road manoeuvring test conducted at a Multi-Purpose Test Centre (MPTC), and Module 2 is a 40-minute on-road ride.
-HGV and LGV tests cover Categories C, C+E and similar lorry classifications, conducted at specialist centres.
+It is the licence most people mean when they talk about passing their driving test, and it covers cars and small vans up to 3,500kg.
+The motorcycle test is split into two parts: Module 1 is an off-road manoeuvring test conducted at a Multi-Purpose Test Centre (MPTC), where you ride a set course of slalom, controlled stop and an emergency stop through a speed gate; Module 2 is a road ride of around 40 minutes with an examiner following on a separate machine.
+HGV and LGV tests cover Categories C, C+E and similar lorry classifications, and are run from specialist centres rather than the local test centre most car candidates use.

-Across all categories the directory covers 645 centres with full DVSA data on file.
+Across all categories the directory covers 654 centres with full DVSA data on file.
+Use the cards above to open a category, then browse by city to find the centres near you and see how each one compares.